signalfx/splunk-otel-go/docs/troubleshooting.md

 ### Missing some spans from a service

-If you see traces from your service in Splunk Observability Cloud that missing spans, you likely need to configure the `BatchSpanProcessor`.
-First, verify spans are being dropped by [enabling debug logging](#enable-debug-logging).
-This should produce a log message like the
+If you see traces from your service in Splunk Observability Cloud that miss spans, you might need to configure the `BatchSpanProcessor`.
+Verify whether spans are being dropped by [enabling debug logging](#enable-debug-logging).
-following:
+This should produce a log message like the following:

 ```text
 debug	global/internal_logging.go:62	exporting spans	{"count": 364, "total_dropped": 1320}
 ```

-The `total_dropped` value is the cumulative number of span dropped by the `SDK`.
-If this is non-zero that means the `BatchSpanProcessor` needs to be reconfigured.
+The `total_dropped` value is the cumulative number of spans dropped by the `SDK`.
+If the value is greater than zero, that means you need to reconfigured the `BatchSpanProcessor`.

-The `BatchSpanProcessor` has the following configuration parameters.
+The `BatchSpanProcessor` has the following configuration parameters:

 | Configuration Parameter                        | Default | Environment Variable             |
 | ---------------------------------------------- | ------- | -------------------------------- |